StxvxnsGithub/Java-2D-Platformer-with-Volume-Input/README.md

 This is a side-scrolling 2D platformer created with IntelliJ IDEA and written in Java.
 The program uses the CityEngine40 library and mp3spi, the latter of which requires: jlayer, junit and tritonus dependencies.
 Libraries have been included in the 'libraries' folder.
 Thoroughly tested on MacOS but may exhibit visual discrepancies on Windows.

+This project was originally worked on from November 2022 to April 2023.
+See the Version History section below.

 ## Installation

 <ol>